Gluten-Free Dark Chocolate Whoopie Pies (So Chocolaty!)

 Two gluten free black velvet whoopie pies stacked on top of each other.
 They have googly eyes.

-Although I am sharing a Halloween version of these beloved whoopie pies, they are so good that you can enjoy them ALL year long.
-The gluten free chocolate cookies are so soft and fudgy; they truly are incredible.
+Although I am sharing a Halloween version of these beloved black moon whoopie pies, they are so good that you can enjoy them ALL year long.
+The gluten-free chocolate cookies are incredibly soft, cake-like, and fudgy; they truly are incredible.
 Add vanilla buttercream frosting between the cookies, and this will become the most popular whoopie pie recipe on my blog!

 Ingredient Notes: